rakutentech/docpub/README.md

 ### Precommit and Preversion Hooks

 [husky](https://github.com/typicode/husky) is used to provide hooks prior to committing and versioning.
-This will run the unit and functional tests as well as [ESLint](http://eslint.org/) to make sure that the code style is correct and has no syntax errors.
+This will run linter for commits and linter + all tests for releases.
 If any of the tests fail to pass or any file doesn't meet the ESLint specifications, you will not be allowed to commit or version.